• Home |

 1 2 3 4 5 6 7 8 9 +10

-One of the keys to the round’s success is the patented InterLock design.
+One key to the round’s success is the patented InterLock design.
 This innovation in bullet technology uses the InterLock Ring, which locks the lead core and tapered jacket together while the bullet expands.
 This ensures that the lead core and jacket remain intact during expansion, maximizing penetration and kinetic energy delivered to the target.

 Hornady American Whitetail ammo costs less than $2 per shot, and it’s pretty easy to find.
 While it isn’t great for hunting animals over 300 pounds at more than 250 yards, the American Whitetail cartridge is perfect for hunting a variety of creatures at shorter distances.